jsilveira1409/CIVIL-459-Animal-Pose-Estimation/README.md

 Which then allows us to extract them with less background than just getting the contours.
 The SDA augmentation result looks like this:

-Some Results are better than others :
+Some Results are better than others...

 ![image](https://github.com/jsilveira1409/CIVIL-459-Animal-Pose-Estimation/assets/57415447/e9c402dc-78f5-4217-b8cd-ec179854b470)